 With this example we hope to have elucidated how color code lattice surgery can be used to efficiently perform logical gates on a wide range of logical encodings by making use of its rich set of domain walls.
 This should aid the design of further schemes using unconventional encodings such as the thin color code proposed in Ref.~\cite{Thomsen22}, which might be preferable in architectures with biased noise.

 To conclude this part of the work, let us summarise how to translate from a circuit describing a quantum computation to a fault-tolerant implementation using the color code.
-In the example presented in Fig.~\ref{fig:SummaryCircuit}, we make use of the features discuss in Secs.~\ref{sec:Cond2d}-\ref{sec:Cond1d}.
+We make our summary using the example presented in Fig.~\ref{fig:SummaryCircuit}, where we make use of all of the features discussed in Secs.~\ref{sec:Cond2d}-\ref{sec:Cond1d}.
 The operations we present give rise to a universal set of fault-tolerant logical operations for topological stabiliser codes, where non-Clifford gates are performed with magic state distillation.
-Furthermore, as we have argued, all of these operations are described, both macroscopically and microscopically, with the unifying language of anyon condensation.
+As we have now elaborated, all of these operations are described, both macroscopically and microscopically, with the unifying language of anyon condensation.